AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-basic-troubleshooting.md

 ---
 # Basic troubleshooting {#id1821I0Y0G0A}

 While working with Adobe Experience Manager Guides, you could encounter errors while publishing or opening your document.
-Such errors could be in the DITA map, topic, or in xperience Manager Guides Guides process itself.
+Such errors could be in the DITA map, topic, or in Experience Manager Guides process itself.
 This section provides information about how to access and parse information in the output generation log file.
-Also, if your DITA topic is too large, then you might see the JSP compilation error.
+Also, if your DITA topic is too large, then you might view the JSP compilation error.
 This section also provides information about how to resolve the JSP compilation error.

 ## View and check the log file {#id1822G0P0CHS}

 Perform the following steps to view and check the output generation log file:

-1. Once you have initiated the output generation process, click **Outputs** in the DITA map console.
+1. Once you have initiated the output generation process, select **Outputs** in the DITA map console.

     The **General** column of the **Generated Outputs** shows the icons to give a visual cue about the success or failure of the output generation.